10 Keys To Successfully Rebranding A Company

 Rebranding can be mistaken with other terms like brand refresh, brand repositioning or brand revitalization.
 But rebranding encompasses all of these terms.
-Because when you’re rebranding a company, everything is on the table.
+Because when you’re rebranding a company, everything related to your brand is being reevaluated.
 It’s like bulldozing a house down to its frame.
 The structure remains, but everything that sits on top of it is being reworked.

 In the case of rebranding, everything that encompasses how someone experiences your brand is being updated.
 Starting with that we at Trajectory refer to as your company’s big energizing idea, and extending to strategy, story, culture, design, communication, marketing and digital experience.
 A successful rebranding of a company should ensure that audiences once again see the promise of your corporate brand, but in a whole new, though genuine, light.